senseye-inc/senseye-react-native-sdk/README.md

 }
 ```
 ## Example App
+Example apps have been provided in the [example/](/example/) directory.
-A cross-platform example app (built using [Expo](https://expo.io/)) has been provided in the example/ directory.
-You can run `yarn bootstrap` to install its dependencies and then `yarn example expo` to start it.
+There is a cross-platform example app (built using [Expo](https://expo.io/)), and React Native apps for Android and iOS.
+You can run `yarn bootstrap` to install the example dependencies.

-More information is available in the [example README](/example/README.md).
+Instructions on how to start the example apps are available in the [example README](/example/README.md).

 ## Documentation